Th3OnlyN00b/Luna/README.md

 * Enter the email of the bot you wish to add.

 ## 6. Run your bot:
-* Run `py Luna help` for details on how to do this
+* Run `py Luna.py help` for details on how to do this
 * Enter the name of the chat room EXACTLY as it appears on Chime.
 Note that if you see "..." next to the name, you are not viewing the whole name.

 ## 7. Have fun!